Restoring Pensacola’s Canopy Together

 ● At least 20’ from house

-Description: Highly wind and drought resistant.
-This oak is slower growing than the live oak, but better suited for smaller yards as it’s smaller than a regular live oak.
-Has leaves year round.
+Description: Highly wind and drought-resistant once established.
+This oak is slower growing than the live oak, but better suited for smaller yards.
+Evergreen: Has leaves year round.

 Help Transform Our Community with Trees